Where to Stay in Miami Before a Cruise

 Downtown vs Miami Beach before a cruise

 Downtown keeps embarkation simpler.
-Miami Beach gives the trip a stronger vacation start when timing allows.
+Miami Beach gives the trip a stronger vacation start only when timing allows.

 Use when embarkation timing and a low-friction morning are the priority.